eurochriskelly/ml-shell/README.md

 # ml-shell

-`ml-shell` is a command-line tool interacting with MarkLlogic.
+`mulsh` (MarkLogic shell) is a command-line tool for interacting with MarkLlogic using bash.

 ## Installation

 To get started, create a folder for ml-shell, e.g.
 ```
-mkdir -p ~/opt/ml-shell
+mkdir -p ~/.mulsh.d
-cd ~/opt/ml-shell
+cd ~/.mulsh.d
 ```

 The download and unpack the release